Warstein: History

-Evidence of human life was found in the Bilstein Cave between Warstein and Hirschberg.
-Warstein was first mentioned officially in 1072.
-Historians once thought Warstein was organized as an official town in 1276, In the Middle Ages Warstein was part of the Hanseatic League, a trade association for guilds, a very important international trading association at that time.
+The evidence of human life was found in the Bilstein Cave between Warstein and Hirschberg.

+Warstein was first mentioned officially in the year 1072.
+Historians once thought Warstein was organized as an official town in 1276, but its exact charter date is unclear.
+Likely, it was founded between 1276 and 1296 by the Archbishop of Cologne, Siegfried von Westerburg.

+In the Middle Ages, Warstein was part of the Hanseatic League, a trade association for guilds, a very important international trading association at that time.

 A fire in 1802 destroyed a significant portion of the town.
-After that the town centre was moved to the Wester brook.
-In 1844 the Amt Warstein was founded.
-In 1975 Warstein and the other eight independent villages merged to form the new borough of Warstein.
+After the 1802 fire the town centre was moved to the Wester brook.
+In 1844, the Amt Warstein was founded.

+In 1975, Warstein and the other eight independent villages merged to form the new borough of Warstein.

 The decrease of population in Warstein since 1998: